 “YOU MATTER”: A Call to Action from the College of Psychology

 Mental Health advocates from Southville – students, educators, and professionals gathered at the Luxembourg Hall on the 22nd of October for this year’s mental health talk with the topic Suicide Prevention.
 The event was spearheaded by mental health advocate and Top 4 BLEPP 2017 Registered psychologist, Dr. Mike U. Jimenez.
 During the talk, Dr. Jimenez highlighted the utmost alarming aspects of suicidal ideations.
 Participants were introduced to both preventive and corrective solutions to aid the increasing number of suicide cases nationwide.
 According to the World Health Organization (WHO) in its earlier report, suicide rate in the Philippines is rampant with … [Read more]

 Southville College of Psychology Hosts Mental Health Awareness Talk

 In pursuit of its advocacy to raise awareness about mental health, the Psychology Society of Southville International School and Colleges (SISC), will conduct a talk on the current updates regarding suicide prevention and approaches to battling mental and emotional struggles on October 16, 2018, 1:00PM, at Luxembourg Hall.

 Held in partnership with the Human Resources Society and INK Society, the event will focus particularly on STIGMA as the next battle for mental health.
 Featured speakers are Dr. RJ Naguit of the Youth for Mental Health Coalition (Y4MH) and Dr. Gia Sison, a leading mental health advocate.
-The Psychology Talk … [Read more]
+The Psychology Talk is open to … [Read more]